Paris Basketball champion de France 2025 : un sacre historique à l’Adidas Arena

 A victory with a special taste

-This title is not just a trophy, it’s the pinnacle of a project that transformed Paris into a stronghold of French basketball.
-In a tight final from start to finish, every detail counted: the Parisians were more accurate from 3-point range (13/34 vs. 8/24) and drew twice as many free throws.
+This title is not just a trophy; it is the pinnacle of a project that transformed Paris into a stronghold of French basketball.
+In a tight final from start to finish, every detail counted: the Parisians were more accurate from 3-point range (13/34 vs 8/24) and drew twice as many free throws.
 Tiago Splitter, coach and ex-NBA player, can savor: “These guys are special.
 Their mentality is different.”

 5-star courtside

-Impossible to miss the showbiz side of this final.
-The Adidas Arena also vibrated off the court, with a five-star courtside: Zola, rapper and club loyalist, was there to support the capital, alongside Miss France 2025, Angélique Angarni-Filopon, who came in queen mode.
+The showbiz side of this final was impossible to miss.
+The Adidas Arena buzzed off the court as well, with a five-star courtside: Zola, rapper and club loyalist, was there to support the capital, alongside Miss France 2025, Angélique Angarni-Filopon, who came in queen mode.

-The essentials Mister V (Yvick) and Théo Juice, regulars of the front rows, energized the crowd throughout the match.
+The staples Mister V (Yvick) and Théo Juice, regulars of the front rows, energized the hall throughout the match.
 And in high-level sports mode, Joan-Benjamin Gaba, world champion and Olympic medalist, was also part of the event.
 Cherry on the court: the presence of actor Omar Sy, new co-owner of the club, who vibed with the crowd until the final buzzer.

 Halftime show by AMK: the outsider ignites the Adidas Arena

-After a sold-out concert at La Cigale on April 24, 2025, AMK recently announced the imminent release of his new album "OUTSIDER", whose first part, titled "OUT.", is scheduled for June 27.
+After a sold-out concert at La Cigale on April 24, 2025, AMK recently announced the imminent release of his new album "OUTSIDER", the first part, titled "OUT.", scheduled for June 27.

 Paris Basketball: a team built to last?

-The future will tell if this victory marks the beginning of a reign or the peak of an era.
-What is certain is that Paris Basketball hit hard.
-With a fiery fanbase, a brand-new arena, and a young and ambitious roster, the capital can dream bigger.
+The future will tell if this victory marks the start of a reign or the peak of an era.
+What is certain is that Paris Basketball made a strong impact.
+With a fiery fanbase, a brand-new arena, and a young, ambitious roster, the capital can dream bigger.

 An unforgettable night in Paris

-The images of the celebration at the Adidas Arena speak for themselves: players, staff, supporters... all united around a historic achievement.
-Paris had never been crowned in elite.
+The images of the celebration at the Adidas Arena speak for themselves: players, staff, supporters... all united around a historic feat.
+Paris had never been crowned in the elite.
 It’s done.
 And it’s deserved.